MaxPensel/OpenWebScraper/README.md

 # Documentation

 This is a preliminary documentation about the code structure and some module interactions.
 First of all, the main user interface (UI) is a modular platform.
-The core loads the modules that are present in the ```modules``` directory and activated in the ```settings.ini```.
+The core loads the modules that are present in the ```modules``` directory and activated in the ```settings.toml```.
 Each module contains a main PyQt5 Widget that represents its view component.
 Each main widget appears as a new tab in the core UI.
 There is a well documented template module that contains further information on how to implement new modules.

 ## Module: Crawler